-The Utilities sector is reporting the third-highest (year-over-year) earnings growth rate of all eleven sectors at 29.9%.
-At the industry level, 4 of the 5 industries in this sector are reporting year-over-year earnings growth.
-Three of these four industries are reporting double-digit growth: Electric Utilities (52%), Independent Power and Renewable Electricity Producers (36%), and Gas Utilities (17%).
+The Utilities sector is reporting the third-highest (year-over-year) earnings growth rate of all eleven sectors at 30.5%.
+At the industry level, 4 of the 5 industries in this sector are reporting year-over-year earnings growth of more than 10%.
+Electric Utilities (53%), Independent Power and Renewable Electricity Producers (37%), Gas Utilities (17%), and Water Utilities (16%).
 On the other hand, the Multi-Utilities (-5%) industry is the only industry reporting a (year-over-year) decline in earnings.

 At the industry level, the Electric Utilities industry is the largest contributor to earnings growth for the sector.
-If this industry were excluded, the Utilities sector would be reporting a year-over-year decline in earnings of -0.3% rather than (year-over-year) earnings growth of 29.9%.
+If this industry were excluded, the blended earnings growth rate for the Utilities sector would fall to 0.3% from 30.5%.